iblazhko/fake-bootstrap/README.md

 - source code is in the `src` directory
 - project directory name matches project file name
 - test projects have `Tests` suffix
-- test projects are implemeted using `xUnit`
+- test projects are implemeted using `xUnit` or other framework that provides .NET Core - compatible runner (i.e. runnable via `dotnet test`)
 - test projects can use either C# or F#

 .NET Core needs to be installed so that `dotnet` command is available.